ivy-llc/ivy/docs/overview/get_started.rst

 ..

-   If you want to use **Ivy's compiler and transpiler**, make sure to follow the :ref:`setting up instructions for the API key <Ivy's compiler and transpiler>` after installing Ivy!
+   If you want to use **Ivy's compiler and transpiler**, make sure to follow the :ref:`setting up instructions for the API key <overview/get_started:Ivy's compiler and transpiler>` after installing Ivy!